UBC-MDS/programming-in-python-for-data-science/slides/module1_01.md

 `read_csv()`: The tool that does the job and, in this case, it is reading in the `csv` file named `candybars.csv`.
-`index_col =0`: This specifies to use the first column in the csv as an index (we will talk about this in a moment) `df`: The dataframe is now saved as an object called `df`
+`index_col =0`: This specifies to use the first column in the csv as an index (we will talk about this in a moment).
+`df`: The dataframe is now saved as an object called `df`

 In these slides you can differentiate between what we typed in (our code) in light gray and the output of this will be coloured in a dark